 Body temperature is determined by the balance between heat production by tissues, particularly the liver and muscles, and heat loss from the periphery.
 Normally, the hypothalamic thermoregulatory center maintains the internal temperature between 37° and 38° C. Fever results when something raises the hypothalamic set point, triggering vasoconstriction and shunting of blood from the periphery to decrease heat loss; sometimes shivering, which increases heat production, is induced.
 These processes continue until the temperature of the blood bathing the hypothalamus reaches the new set point.
 Resetting the hypothalamic set point downward (eg, with antipyretic drugs) initiates heat loss through sweating and vasodilation.

-The capacity to generate a fever is reduced in certain patients (eg, alcoholics, the very old, the very young).
+The capacity to generate a fever is reduced in certain people (eg, those who are very old, very young, or who have an alcohol use disorder).

 Pyrogens are substances that cause fever.
 Exogenous pyrogens are usually microbes or their products.
 The best studied are the lipopolysaccharides of gram-negative bacteria (commonly called endotoxins) and Staphylococcus aureus toxin, which causes toxic shock syndrome.
 Fever is the result of exogenous pyrogens that induce release of endogenous pyrogens, such as interleukin-1 (IL-1), tumor necrosis factor-alpha (TNF-alpha), and IL-6 and other cytokines, which then trigger cytokine receptors, or of exogenous pyrogens that directly trigger Toll-like receptors.